zeroc-ice/freeze/java/BuildInstructions.md

 ### Gradle

 Freeze for Java uses the [Gradle][2] build system, and includes the Gradle wrapper version 4.0.1 in the distribution.
 You cannot build the Freeze for Java source distribution without an Internet connection.
 Except for Berkeley DB, Gradle will download all required packages automatically.
 These packages are listed below.
 Gradle will automatically download any necessary build artifacts.

 ## Compiling Freeze for Java

 ### Preparing to Build

-This source distribution cannot be compiled successfully withoutthe Berkeley DB run time for Java (`db.jar`).
+This source distribution cannot be compiled successfully without the Berkeley DB run time for Java (`db.jar`).
 The build system searches in standard locations for the following two JAR files: